 2. Determine if the employee (foreign director/ expatriates/ locals) has the monthly income more than RM2,850 threshold for tax deduction eligibility

 3. Check tax rate deduction for your total income (salary, commission, allowances etc) as per PCB Contribution Tax Deduction Table

 5. Make payment to at any IRB branch/ designated bank before 15th of each month.

 The above Guide On Personal Tax Filing For Expatriate Employed by Labuan Company will help you make a better decision.
-We encourage all clients to e-file their personal tax directly to inland revenue board or you may engage an local qualified tax agents.
+We encourage all clients to e-file their personal tax directly to inland revenue board or you may engage a local qualified tax agent.
 Please be informed that it is very important to submit your personal tax on time to avoid any penalty and fines, submission dateline in 30th April each year.
-All payment receipts made to IRB, please keep in file all tax documents for 7 years and it is extremely important especially if you like yo renew your Labuan work visa.
+All payment receipts made to IRB, please keep in a file all tax documents for 7 years and it is extremely important especially if you like yo renew your Labuan work visa.